 While collagen is naturally occurring and is produced inside our bodies throughout our lifetime, it does have one major caveat.
 The natural production of collagen slows as we age and we produce roughly 1% less every year.
 Certain factors like sun exposure, smoking, alcohol, and lack of sleep or exercise can also contribute to its diminishment.
 To help compensate for lost collagen, consumers turn to supplements for the preservation of mobility, natural cosmetics, and physical well-being.

 There are roughly 28 different types of collagen, all with different structures, that benefit different parts of the body in various ways.
-Before settling for a specific collage type (I, II, III are the most common) and source for your protein bar manufacturing needs, it is important to understand where the main sources of this influential ingredient come from and how they perform as health additives.
+Before settling for a specific collage type (I, II, III are the most common) and source for your protein powder manufacturing needs, it is important to understand where the main sources of this influential ingredient come from and how they perform as health additives.

 The Main Sources of Collagen as an Ingredient